software-mansion/react-native-svg/README.md

     <Stop offset="100%" stopColor="red" stopOpacity="1" />
 </LinearGradient>
 ```
 This result is same as the example before.

-But I recommend you to use exact number instead, it has more performance advantages while using number instead of percentage.
+But it's recommend to use exact number instead; it has performance advantages over using percentages.

-##### RadialGradient
+#### RadialGradient

 The <RadialGradient> element is used to define a radial gradient.
 The <RadialGradient> element must be nested within a [&lt;Defs&gt;](#defs) tag.
 The [&lt;Defs&gt;](#defs) tag is short for definitions and contains definition of special elements (such as gradients).

 ```html
 <Svg